nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/nuxeo-stream.md

 Kafka is required to enable distributed work in cluster mode.

-To scale horizontally so adding Nuxeo node supports more load, the number of Log partitions that fix the maximum concurrency must be greater than the thread pool size of a single node.
+To scale horizontally, so adding Nuxeo node supports more load, the number of Log partitions that fix the maximum concurrency must be greater than the thread pool size of a single node.
 This strategy is called partition over provisioning.